TMiclot/MICLOT/User_Guide/__glossary.md

 - Charged-Polar
 - Polar-Polar

-Or it can be based on hydrophobic/hydrophilic properties:
+Or it can be based on hydrophobic/hydrophilic (HH) properties:

 - Hydrophilic-Hydrophilic
 - Hydrophilic-Hydrophobic